TessorNetwork/stFury/readme-docs/md/epochs_README.md

 Dredger uses three epoch identifiers as found in `x/epochs/genesis.go`

 1. `DAY_EPOCH`: this identifies an epoch that lasts 24 hours.
-2. `STRIDE_EPOCH`: this identifies an epoch that lasts 5 minutes on local mode tesnet (although this may be changed) and longer on public testnet and mainnet, and is used in the `x/stakeibc/` module as a time interval in accordance with which the Dredger app chain performs certain functions, such as autocompound stakig rewards.
+2. `DREDGER_EPOCH`: this identifies an epoch that lasts 5 minutes on local mode tesnet (although this may be changed) and longer on public testnet and mainnet, and is used in the `x/stakeibc/` module as a time interval in accordance with which the Dredger app chain performs certain functions, such as autocompound stakig rewards.

 ## State